What will it take to live on the moon?

 - Rover Control — Autonomous navigation, MO-1 and MO-4 can be accomplished with manual controls

 For teams with engineering design or mechanical engineering experience but limited to no programming experience.

 - Rover Control — Remote/manual control of rover allowed for all MOs

-The Lunar Lava Tube Student Challenge will be able to supply robot kits and related supplies to qualified teams dependent on availability of funding.
+The Lunar Lava Tube Undergraduate Challenge will be able to supply robot kits and related materials to qualified teams dependent on availability of funding.
 We do have limited resources and will use our discretion to provide supplies to support to teams based on registration information and demonstrated need.
 Estimated cost of participation is $2,000.
 Student teams who are provided with supply support through the challenge will receive support up to this amount.
-We highly encourage all teams to apply for funding through their college, university, or state Space Grant to cover these costs.
-If you need assistance with looking for additional funding sources, please contact us: firstname.lastname@example.org
+Supplies with be coordinated through each Team Lead.

-Teams will need to meet the following requirements to be considered for supply support:
+Teams will need to meet the following requirements to receive supply and/or stipend support:

-- Complete Lunar Lava Tube Student Challenge Registration Form
+- Complete Lunar Lava Tube Undergraduate Challenge Registration Form

 - Complete Media Release from all team members